cantis/CodespaceHelloWorld/README.md

 7. selected the Run and Debug side menu and added a launch.json file with a Python configuration
 8. Tested that Hello World Runs properly
 9. Commited the changes to the repository.
+10. In the terminal prompt the command to run the program is `$ python app.py`

+## Notes
+I used no external libraries so there is not requirements.txt